deacona/stackoverflow2019/README.md

 5. Evaluation
 6. Deployment

-A summary of the findings will be posted on Medium.
+A summary of the findings are posted on [Medium](https://medium.com/@adeacon/who-are-data-scientists-c5a4f09fdb4c).
 Full details are in the code as described below.

 ## File descriptions <a name="files"></a>